barelyhuman/preact-ssr-node-cf-example/README.md

 Once you are done with that, you can move onto reading one of the `-entry.{tsx,js,jsx}` file to understand how we serve, render, and hydrate the HTML.

-I'll write a more detailed tutorial in a few days on [https://reaper.is](https://reaper.is)
+You can read a detailed tutorial about this on [https://reaper.is/writing/20250710-another-one-about-build-setups-part-i](https://reaper.is/writing/20250710-another-one-about-build-setups-part-i)

 ## License